ebi-gene-expression-group/bulk-recalculations/README.md

 - RNA-Seq baseline analysis
 - Microarray differential analysis
 - RNA-Seq differential analysis
+- Proteomics baseline analysis
+- Proteomics differential analysis

-A recalculations run requires that reprocess has been performed a priori.
+A recalculations run requires that reprocess has been performed a priori, and it is currently not available for proteomics experiments.
 Recalculations are the operations that need to happen on load or after an E!
 Update, and generate a subset of the outputs produced during (re)processing.

 ## Prerequisites